sul-dlss/dlme/README.md

 ```sh
 $ docker volume rm dlme_solr-data   # to remove the solr data
 ```
-Note that you will need to re-run the `db_setup` and `spotlight:initialize` rake tasks if you destroy the database.
-For solr, the core config will be persisted, but the index data will be removed.
+Note that you will need to re-run the `spotlight:initialize` rake task if you destroy the database (see above under "initial setup").
+For solr, removing the volume will preserve the core config, but the index data will be cleared.
 #### Local Gem Development with Docker

 1. Mount a volume connecting the local directory to (an arbitrarily named) directory accessible to the container.
 For example, for developing in the `blacklight-hierarchy` gem, add this to the DLME `docker-compose.yml`.